Jamaica Kincaid: Career overview

 While working as an au pair, Kincaid enrolled in evening classes at a community college.
 After three years, she resigned from her job to attend Franconia College in New Hampshire on a full scholarship.
+She also attended the New School for Social Research, studying photography.
 She dropped out after a year and returned to New York, where she started writing for the teenage girls' magazine Ingénue, The Village Voice, and Ms. magazine.
+She got her first assignment at Ingenue by walking in off the street and proposing an interview with Gloria Steinem, which became "When I was Seventeen", her first published article.
 She changed her name to Jamaica Kincaid in 1973, when her writing was first published.
-She described this name change as "a way for [her] to do things without being the same person who couldn't do them — the same person who had all these weights".
-Kincaid explained that "Jamaica" is an English corruption of what Columbus called Xaymaca, the part of the world that she comes from, and "Kincaid" appeared to go well with "Jamaica".
-Her short fiction appeared in The Paris Review, and in The New Yorker, where her 1990 novel Lucy was originally serialized.
+Her friend and author Guy Trebay suggested the name from his "little satirical playlet".
+She first dismissed it as "too stupid", but adopted it a week later.
+She called the name change "a way for me to do things without being the same person who couldn't do them—the same person who had all these weights".
+She said that "Jamaica" is an English corruption of what Christopher Columbus called Xaymaca, the part of the world she comes from, and that "Kincaid" seemed to go well with "Jamaica".
+Her short fiction appeared in The Paris Review and in The New Yorker, where her 1990 novel Lucy was serialized.

 Kincaid's work has been both praised and criticized for its subject matter because it largely draws upon her own life and because her tone is often perceived as angry.
-Kincaid counters that many writers draw upon personal experience, so to describe her writing as autobiographical and angry is not valid criticism.
+She has responded that many writers draw upon personal experience, and that to call her work autobiographical and angry is not valid criticism.

 Kincaid was the 50th commencement speaker at Bard College at Simon's Rock in 2019.